MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 for incorrect caching is NOT RECOMMENDED, as this practice impairs the performance of correctly functioning caches and does not guarantee faster expiration from incorrect caches.
-Instead, server operators SHOULD continue operating the endpoints in expired records until they observe that nearly all connections have migrated to the new endpoints.
+Instead, server operators SHOULD maintain compatibility with expired records until they observe that nearly all connections have migrated to the new configuration.

 Sending Alt-Svc over HTTP allows the server to tailor the Alt-Svc Field Value specifically to the client.
 When using an HTTPSSVC DNS